-In an effort to dismiss this idea the painter points to a woman near by asking the guard, “Suppose you reproduce her”?
-He makes sure to tell the guard that there’s no way, with no painting skills, the he could do it.
+In an effort to dismiss this idea the pointer points to a woman nearby asking the guard, “Suppose you reproduce her”?
+He makes sure to tell the guard that there’s no way, with no painting skills, he could do it.
 But if he did, “There’s no advantage.”
 One must “beat her,” make something that is even more beautiful.
 Paintings make people better, more beautiful, and they will last longer so that one may see the perfect version of someone’s face long after they are gone.

 God gave man art for this purpose.
 For example, he says, have you looked at your own “cullion” or rascal-like face?
 Lippo states that he would be able to fix it with only a piece of chalk.

 Interpret God to all of you!
 Oh, oh,

 It makes me mad to see what men shall do

 And we in our graves!
 This world’s no blot for us,